tdc77/AI-Excel-to-graph-assistant/README.md

 TEST PROMPTS:
 Here are the prompts I used so it works.
 Change the items in quotation marks for your needs.

 I need to create a line graph from an excel file located at "your path here".
-Use sheet name 'Your sheet name", x axis use column 'column for data" and for y axis use column "other column for data".
+Use sheet name 'Your excel sheet name", x axis use column 'column for data" and for y axis use column "other column for data".

 I need to create a scatter plot from an excel file located at "your path here".
-Use sheet name 'Your sheet name", x axis use column 'column for data" and for y axis use column "other column for data"
+Use sheet name 'Your excel sheet name", x axis use column 'column for data" and for y axis use column "other column for data"

 I need to create a bar graph from an excel file located at "your path here".
-Use sheet name 'Your sheet name", x axis use column 'column for data" and for y axis use column "other column for data"
+Use sheet name 'Your excel sheet name", x axis use column 'column for data" and for y axis use column "other column for data"